 The symptoms associated with Schnitzler syndrome can vary from one person to another.
 The symptoms can occur all at once or, because they often come and go, the symptoms can occur at different times.
 The symptoms tend to persist for many years (chronic disease).

 A reddish, rash that resembles hives (urticaria) is the hallmark finding associated with Schnitzler syndrome.
 The distinctive rash usually consists of raised, reddish bumps (papules) and flatter, wider lesions (plaques).
 In most cases, a rash is the first symptom to appear in individuals with Schnitzler syndrome.
 The rash usually lasts for a day to two and then disappears without scarring.
-However, a new rash often develops each day so that a rash is a constant occurrence.
-However, the frequency of the rash can vary greatly from one person to another and some people only develop a rash a few times during the year.
+However, a new rash often develops each day so that a rash is a constant occurrence but the frequency of the rash can vary greatly from one person to another and some people only develop a rash a few times during the year.

-When the rash first develops, it usually is not itchy (pruritic).
+When the rash first develops, it usually is not itchy (not pruritic).
 However, in approximately 45 percent of cases, the rash will become itchy within a few years.
 The trunk, arms and legs are most often affected.
 The head, neck, palms and soles are usually spared.
 Some affected individuals have reported that alcohol, spicy foods and stress have aggravated the rash.

 Fevers that come and go over a period of time (chronic, intermittent fevers) are the second most common symptom in individuals with Schnitzler syndrome.
 The frequency of fevers varies greatly, ranging from being a daily occurrence to only a couple times per year.
 Fevers are usually unrelated to the skin rash, are well-tolerated and are rarely accompanied by chills.